Leaked Oath Keepers Data Shows At Least 28 Elected Officials Have Ties To The Group

 The organization, founded in 2009 by Army veteran and Yale Law School graduate Stewart Rhodes, draws its name from the oath to uphold the Constitution that members of the military and law enforcement swear.
 Until recently, its membership has been a closely guarded secret.
 The list of officials identified by BuzzFeed News almost certainly undercounts the true number because of incomplete data and the significant challenges in matching the names of members to those of local officials.

-But BuzzFeed News’ analysis of current and former Oath Keepers in government suggests the group’s beliefs — and in particular the notion that an individual’s interpretation of the Constitution trumps federal law — have to some degree found a foothold in the halls of American government.
+But BuzzFeed News’ analysis of current and former Oath Keepers in government suggests the group’s beliefs — in particular, the notion that an individual’s interpretation of the Constitution trumps federal law — have to some degree found a foothold in the halls of American government.

 Someone being voted into a local body such as city council “might not seem like a big deal,” said Richard Carpiano, a professor of public policy at the University of California, Riverside.
 But it “raises a concern about to what degree this fringe ideology is invading our democratic institutions” as well as “their underlying worldview for the important decisions they have to make in their position — decisions that affect all their constituents.”